 Owl Pellets / The Food Web – 5th grade

 This hands-on experiment allowed students to investigate the food web, identify animal skeletons, and practice dissecting skills.
 Each student dissected an owl pellet and classified the remains using a bone-sorting chart.
 “The look on the students’ faces went from total disgust to total awe when they finally discovered what animals the bones they sorted belonged to.
-It is always fun to see children’s reactions to experiments,” said Johanna Orpana, Keysight new Nordic, Israel and UK Supervisor for CCC Europe.
-At the same time Regina Mundigl, from CCC Europe DACH Customer Service team said, “This is my first time as an after-school volunteer, but I certainly will be volunteering for more of these events.”
+It is always fun to see children’s reactions to experiments,” said Johanna Orpana, Keysight new Nordic, Israel, and UK Supervisor for CCC Europe.
+At the same time Regina Mundigl, from the CCC Europe DACH Customer Service team said, “This is my first time as an after-school volunteer, but I certainly will be volunteering for more of these events.”

 The Solar Car / Renewable Energy in Cars – 6th grade